Skip to main content.

-Like a true Bern local, the Deputy Head of Mission and Consul-General rides his bike to work – despite the hilly streets.
-There are ups and downs at work too, and one of the highlights Bill Longhurst is particularly looking forward to is the UK-Swiss climate summit in September.
+Like a true local, the Deputy Head of Mission and Consul General rides his bike to work – despite the hilly roads.
+Work has its ups and downs too, and one of the highlights that Bill Longhurst is particularly looking forward to is the UK-Swiss climate summit in September

 Bill Longhurst...

-... originally comes from the UK, more specifically from Chelmsford in Essex, SE England.
+... is originally from the UK, more specifically from Chelmsford in Essex, South East England.

-... is the Deputy Head of Mission and HM Consul-General to Switzerland and Liechtenstein.
+... is the Deputy Head of Mission and Consul General to Switzerland and Liechtenstein.

 ... has been living in Switzerland since July 2019.
-Before coming to Switzerland, he hold the position of Ambassador in Cambodia.
+Before coming to Switzerland, he was Ambassador to Cambodia.

-What does a normal working day look like?
+What does a regular day at the office look like for you?

 There is no such thing as a regular day.
-Most are chaotic.
-My job is a combination of political work, networking, corporate issues in the Embassy and public diplomacy.
-I also lead on our climate activity in the run-up to COP26 in Glasgow in November this year.
+Most days are chaotic.
+My job is a combination of policy work, networking, embassy issues, and public diplomacy.
+I am also leading our climate activities ahead of the 2021 United Nations Climate Change Conference (COP26) in Glasgow in November this year.

 Which projects are you most excited about right now?

-We are planning a major UK-Swiss climate summit for 1 September called “Decarbonising Cities” at the Stade de Suisse in conjunction with Swisspower.
-Covid permitting we will have a range of VIP speakers and British companies attending.
+We are planning a major UK-Swiss climate summit on "Decarbonising Cities" at the Stade de Suisse on 1 September, in partnership with Swisspower.
+Circumstances permitting, we will have a number of high-profile speakers and UK companies in attendance.

-Prices are eye-watering.
-But more positively, I love the huge range of bike trails which go everywhere – through and between the towns and around the countryside.
+The prices are staggering.
+But on a more positive note, I love the huge range of cycling routes that go everywhere – through and between cities and around the countryside.

 What do you appreciate about Bern?

-Compactness.
-Everywhere else I have lived in my career has been a huge metropolis: London, Seoul, Tokyo, New York, Belgrade and Phnom Penh.
-Bern is large enough to have plenty going on but small enough to be out in the mountains in no time at all.
+How compact it is.
+All the other places my career has taken me have been huge metropolises: London, Seoul, Tokyo, New York, Belgrade, and Phnom Penh.
+Bern is big enough to have a lot going on, but small enough to be out in the mountains in no time.

 Is there anything you would change about Bern?